angarsky/diveintopython/learn/file_handling/json.md

 ## Use JSON with Python

-To read, parse, and write JSON files, you can use Python's built-in `json` module.
+To read, parse, and write JSON files, you can use `json` Python library.
 Here are some examples:

 ### Reading JSON file

-To read a JSON file, you can use the `load()` function from the `json` module.
+To read a JSON file, you can use the `load()` function from the [json](https://docs.python.org/3/library/json.html) module.
 Here's an example that reads a JSON file called `data.json`:

 ```python
 import json